 The UCSF Center for Maternal-Fetal Precision Medicine offers a one-year, full-time fellowship to support research focused on fetal diagnosis and fetal molecular therapies.
 This opportunity is ideal for physician/scientists in Surgery or Obstetrics/Gynecology.

-The fellowship is open to individuals who are currently in or have recently completed a residency in General Surgery or Obstetrics/Gynecology.
-Exceptional postdoctoral candidates from other fields will be considered.
+The fellowship is open to General Surgery Residents (PGY2+) & Obstetrics/Gynecology Fellows (PGY5+).
+Exceptional postdoctoral candidates from other fields, including Bioinformatics, will be considered.

 One-year fellowship, potentially renewable for a second year.